Rush fan page

 Signals

 I have the Gold CD MFSL remaster from 1994.
-This version some different recordings (mixes?).
+This version has different recordings (mixes?).
 The Weapon has a musical transition instead of the verse And the things that we fear / Are a weapon to be held against him in the second refrain (about 3 minutes into the song).
 New World Man and Digital Man seem subtly different.
 The insert also has a spelling error in The Weapon, worse that your Hell should be than not that.
 Two music videos were issued at the time: Subdivisions and Countdown.
 These were included with Through the Camera Eye, and Subdivisions was included with Chronicles: The Video Collection on LaserDisc, and Rush Chronicles — The DVD Collection.
 The most current CD-ROM is the 40th anniversary super deluxe edition, based on the 2015 remaster, with some included singles.
 There's also a BD Pure Audio release.
 It is the last anniversary release before R50.
+Three singles were released after the original album.
+New World Man on 27 August 1982, with Vital Signs (live) as side B. Subdivisions was released 22 October 1982 at the end of the UK tour.
+This was a different mix, with heavier guitar.
+Red Barchetta (live) was on side B. When it released in the US in December of that year, the mix was closer to the album with Countdown on side B. Countdown shipped with New World Man in 1983 as the final single (no B side).

 Grace Under Pressure

 Four music videos were released with the original album: Distant Early Warning, Afterimage, The Body Electric, and The Enemy Within.
 These can be found on Through the Camera Eye.
 The Chronicles videos did not include The Body Electric.
-There is a 40th anniversary supper deluxe edition.
+There is a 40th anniversary super deluxe edition.
 The second CD-ROM is Terry Brown's mix and a more recent mastering, and is really the outstanding part of this collection.
 CDs 3-4 are a more complete set list from the Grace Under Pressure Tour, (and the third CD-ROM release of the concert).
-Rush Replay X 3 has a DVD and CD-ROM (the first) release of the tour.
-The Replay CD has since been released separately.
-The Grace Under Pressure Super Deluxe boxed set edition has a new BD of the Grace Under Pressure Tour concert.
+Rush Replay X 3 has the first CD-ROM release of the tour.
+The CD-ROM has since (2009) been released separately.
+The whole album, with the exception of The Enemy Within, was released as singles in 1984.
+First was Distant Early Warning with Between the Wheels on side B. The Body Electric had the same on side B in the US, but The Analog Kid in the UK.
+Red Sector A with Red Lenses on side B. Afterimage with The Body Electric on side B, but only in Japan.

 Power Windows